Characters: Doctor Who Classic Series Doctors

 - Beware the Nice Ones: Looking at the Fifth Doctor, you wouldn't suspect it, would you?
-Well, the Fifth is also the Doctor who whipped out a gun and shot a dying Cyberman in the chest.
+Well, the Fifth is also the Doctor who straight-up murdered a Cyberman, then shot it in the chest with its own gun.
 Repeatedly.
-He shot Omega, and he's the one who stood there and watched the Master burn to death.
+He also shot Omega, and he's the one who stood there and watched the Master burn to death.

 - Bishie Sparkle: In his opening sequence.